flotiq/flotiq-docs/docs/Universe/nextjs.md

 Preview each Next.js starter on our [GitHub](https://github.com/flotiq){:target="_blank"} to witness its functionality.
 Building it locally is a breeze with our step-by-step instructions.

 This should save you some time in creating your website and help you create a visually appealing page.
 Additionally, we have created two versions of starters using Gatsby and NextJS - depending on which framework you prefer.
 This page is dedicated to NextJS starters.
-You can check out our NextJS starters [here](../gatsby/).
+You can check out our Gatsby starters [here](../gatsby/).

 Discover our range of starters [here](https://flotiq.com/starters/){:target="_blank"}.